johnzastrow/waterlogger/README.md

 - **Responsive Design**: Mobile-friendly interface with modern UI
 - **Database Flexibility**: Support for SQLite and MariaDB databases
 - **Cross-Platform**: Single executable for Windows and Linux
+- **Build Timestamps**: Each build includes deployment tracking in the UI

 ## Screenshots